 Locally, she has appeared as a soloist with the Northport Symphony, Anna Maria Island Symphony, and Venice Symphony as well as performing in numerous music series concerts.
 Dickerson also performs as part of the duo, Solea Musica, as both singer and pianist.
 After a successful tour in the Czech Republic, she and partner Rex Willis, classical guitar, released a Solea Musica CD of original improvisational music entitled Into the Sky.

-Prior to coming to SCF in 2004, Dickerson taught classes and served as Choir Director and Drama Advisor at Mount Ida College in Newton, Mass.
-Additionally, she was the director of the 75 voice Medfield Community Chorus as well as the director of music at the Millis Church of Christ, U.C.C.
+Prior to coming to SCF in 2004, Dickerson taught classes and served as Choir Director and Drama Advisor at Mount Ida College in Newton, Massachusetts.
+Additionally, she was the director of the 75 voice Medfield Community Chorus as well as the Director of Music at Millis Church of Christ, U.C.C.
 Dickerson also maintained a full private voice studio and created Enchanted Evenings, which provided musical entertainment for a variety of corporate and private events in the Boston area.

-Dickerson holds a master's degree in music from Southwestern Baptist Theological Seminary in Ft.
-Worth, Texas, and bachelor's degree in music from Samford University in Birmingham, Alabama.
+Dickerson holds a Master's degree in Music from Southwestern Baptist Theological Seminary in Fort Worth, Texas and a Bachelor's degree in Music from Samford University in Birmingham, Alabama.
 Dickerson is an active member of NATS serving as the President of Tampa Bay NATS, ACDA, MTNA and Actors' Equity Association.
-Currently Dickerson is the state coordinator for the FCCAA Music Symposium, last but not least, Dickerson is the proud mom of Gabi and Griffin.
+Currently Dickerson is the State Coordinator for the FCCAA Music Symposium, and last but not least, Dickerson is the proud mom of Gabi and Griffin.